 1. Vision

-In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, governments need to create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment.
+In order to leverage the transformational power of ICTs and broadband in particular to maximize the social, economic and environmental benefits of the Information Society, all stakeholders need to work together create a trustworthy, transparent and non-discriminatory policy, legal and regulatory environment that respects human rights and is based on the rule of law.
 Such an environment enables innovation, investment and growth while providing balance between regulatory certainty and flexibility, and liberalization on a global scale.

-To overcome the current challenges in a highly dynamic and rapidly changing digital economy, governments need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.
+To overcome the current challenges in a highly dynamic and rapidly changing digital economy, all stakeholders need to develop a multi-pronged approach and urgently take action to accomplish the pillars below.

 2. Pillars

-Design and enforce open, effective and forward looking policy, legal and regulatory frameworks based on inclusive and wide-ranging public consultation.
+Support open, effective and forward looking policy, legal and regulatory frameworks based on inclusive and wide-ranging public consultation.

-Reexamine and redefine regulatory frameworks to promote digital inclusion ensuring that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.
+Reexamine and redefine regulatory frameworks to promote digital inclusion so that all communities as well as targeted population groups such as youth, women, persons with disabilities and indigenous peoples can access and use ICTs for their social and economic empowerment.

-Adopt a holistic approach to governing the ICT sector and move towards cross-sector regulation in view of fueling synergies among government agencies, private sector and the society as a whole.
+Adopt a holistic approach to governing the ICT sector and move towards cross-sector approaches in view of fueling synergies among government agencies, private sector and the society as a whole.

-Enact a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectors and drive digital inclusion of all.
+Promote a consistent and overarching ICT and/or broadband policy to foster broadband development across all sectors and drive digital inclusion of all.

 Lift all barriers to entry in broadband markets, enable open access to essential facilities and increase competition at all network layers, moving towards lighter and simplified regulation while promoting innovation and entrepreneurship.